Birth After Cesarean Mentoring

 What is your approach and what are the goals?

 This is a service designed to uncover the best approach and decisions for you, not to push a one-size-fits-all agenda.
 Decisions regarding birth after cesarean are deeply personal and should be made within a framework of support, unbiased information and awareness regarding your own values & risk tolerance.
+I will listen deeply, ask questions and provide thoughts & guidance with your goals in mind.

 What can I expect at the first session?